Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Product placement

 Old Spice has smartly refreshed its brand over the last several years, which is very evident in this fantastic Facebook cover: It’s muscle, it’s strength, and it’s oh so manly.
-They’re poking a little fun at their masculine image – but like, you should know that it really will keep you dry and great-smelling, even if the sharks are circling – and it works as perfect complement to their brand image.
+They’re poking a little fun at their masculine image – but like, you should know that it really will keep you dry and great-smelling, even if the sharks are circling – and it works as a perfect complement to their brand image.

 Best in class for: Unabashed branding